 15. Offer praise

 Not every worker is cut out for remote work, and that’s OK.
 Remote workers need to be more independent, take initiative on their own, and have an environment that allows them to be productive.
-When you are hiring an employee who will be working remotely, make sure to ask them questions that show they can work independently.
-Ask them where they will work—do they have a quiet place they can take phone calls?
+When you are recruiting an employee who will be working remotely, make sure that you ask them questions that show they can work independently.
+Ask them where they will work – do they have a quiet place they can take phone calls?
 Access to consistent WiFi?
 You won’t be able to sit by their side for on-the-job training to teach them the skills they’ll need, so make sure they are confident in the skills required to succeed on your team.